zipkinlab/Doser_etal_2022_MEE_A/README.md

 Contains all code and data for case study of the Black-throated Green Warbler distribution across the eastern USA.

 + `data`: directory containing the raw BBS data used in the analysis.
+These data were downloaded directly from the USGS.
 + `bbs-PGOcc-cross-val.R`: script to run nonspatial single species occupancy model with cross-validation.
 + `bbs-PGOcc.R`: script to run nonspatial single species occupancy model.
 + `bbs-data-prep.R`: script to prepare the raw data in the `data` subdirectory for analysis in `spOccupancy`.